Kalan8/frontend-demo/README.md

 The purpose of this couple of projects is to develop a lottery application. \
 A brief specification of the app is:

-* provide a page for creating/importing users and display the list of registered users,
+* provide a page for creating/importing players and display the list of registered players,
 * provide another page for launching the lottery and displaying the winner(s).

 The [Further Potential Features](#further-potential-features) section below presents what would